You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Rumi Talks

-Rumi's works are widely read today in their original language across Greater Iran and the Persian-speaking world.
-His poems have subsequently been translated into many of the world's languages and transposed into various formats.
-Rumi has been described as the "most popular poet", is very popular in Turkey, Azerbaijan and South Asia, and has become the "best selling poet" in the United States.
+Rumi's works are widely read today across his native Greater Iran as well as in Turkey, where the Sufi brotherhood he founded is based.
+His poems have been translated into many of the world's languages, and Rumi has been described as the "world's most popular poet."
+In the United States, he has become the best selling poet in recent years.

 From Rumi on Wikipedia